THE THING SATAN FEARS MOST

 However, it requires a period of time, much pain, many trials and prisons, and endless instruction in order to form a true witness of God.

-Ye are my witnesses, saith the Lord, and my servant whom I have chosen: that ye may know and believe me, and understand that I am he: before me there was no God formed, neither shall there be after me.
+“You are My witnesses,” says the LORD, “and My servant whom I have chosen, that you may know and believe Me, and understand that I am He.
+Before Me there was no god formed, nor shall there be after Me.
 (Isaiah 43:10)

 Before he can bear witness the individual must come to know Christ, to hear His voice and to see His holiness and majesty.